redhat-cop/container-pipelines/cucumber-selenium-grid/README.md

 The idea behind the split between the templates is that I can deploy the build template only once (to my dev project) and that the pipeline will promote my image through all of the various stages of my application's lifecycle.
 The deployment template gets deployed once to each of the stages of the application lifecycle (once per OpenShift project).

+There is also an additional template that sets up the zalenium infrastructure in `applier/templates/selenium-grid.yaml`

 ### Pipeline Script

 This project includes a sample `Jenkinsfile` pipeline script that could be included with a Java project in order to implement a basic CI/CD pipeline for that project, under the following assumptions: